 If you've read this far, you know how important it is to stay updated with the latest in test automation, tooling, processes, and practices.
 One of the best ways is to become a TestGuild member.
 Join now at no cost!

-Playwright JS tries to approach the problem by introducing intelligence defaults that make things easy right out of the box.
-It's easy to install playwright and it also includes the capabilities required for more advanced scenarios.
+Playwright tries to approach the problem by introducing intelligence defaults that make things easy right out of the box.
+It's easy to install Playwright, and it also includes the capabilities required for more advanced test scenarios.
+Playwright also conveys full test isolation with zero overhead.

 When you create and run a Playwright script, it runs through a bunch of checklists and ensures that the UI is ready for the test to execute the actions.